charliejmoore/quick-notes/git-commit-emoji.md

 - 🐛 Fix a bug
 - ✏️ Fix a typo
 - 👽️ Update code due to 3rd party changes
+- 🩹 Simple fix for a non-critical issue

 **refactor:**
 - 🧼 Clean up